School of Health Professions :: Programs of Study

 Applicants must meet the general admission requirements for the college.
 Applicant must hold a high school diploma or GED.
 Cumulative grade point average (GPA) must be ≥ 2.5.
-We base this on the GPA calculated at the most recent institution/college you completed at least 12 college credit hours within a 12-month period.
-If you have not taken 12 college credit hours at one college by the end of fall 2015, the high school GPA must be ≥ 2.5.
+We base this on the GPA calculated at the most recent institution/college at which you completed at least 12 college credit hours.
+If you have not taken 12 college credit hours at one college by the end of Fall 2016, the high school GPA must be ≥ 2.5.

 Note: Those who have had college Pre-Calculus (Mth 163 equivalent or higher with a "C" or better) in the last 5 years will not need to take the Math placement.
 If you have taken the VPT recently in the last year, you may not need to take again.